 GRSF continues working toward its strategic objectives, highlighted in the Strategic Plan for 2013-2020, while supporting the UN Decade of Action’s goal of reducing road traffic deaths by 50% by 2020, and improving the longer-term sustainability of road safety interventions.
 GRSF has also continued to shift its focus toward low-income and lower-middle income countries, with 73% of its disbursements in calendar year 2015 being provided for road safety activities in these countries.
 GRSF is also dedicated to the new Sustainable Development Goals, which call for halving road traffic deaths and injuries by 2020, and continuing to improve road safety and access to safe transport by 2030.

 In order to achieve this substantial road safety leveraging, GRSF monitors the World Bank’s portfolio of both active and “pipeline” projects in order to provide early stage input in the design of road safety components and assistance to the World Bank teams that will help develop and support the Safe System approach in client countries.
 In certain cases, where GRSF sees the strong possibility of leveraging substantial road safety lending in a World Bank project, GRSF might fund an institutional management capacity review and/or road safety infrastructure assessment or audit.
 This work shows the client and World Bank team the road safety related challenges, provides detailed recommendations for intervention, and both encourages and allows the client country to fund a well-designed road safety component through the World Bank project.
-While GRSF is not as heavily involved in implementation as the World Bank task teams; it also to requests for technical assistance and advisory services during implementation.
-Mainstreaming road safety interventions and road safety informed projects has taken a great deal of work, engagement with the World Bank’s operational teams and managers, and the building up of road safety focal points in each World Bank region.
-It is the combination of this work and joint effort from GRSF and the World Bank that has led to substantially scaling up road safety in World Bank operations.
+GRSF also responds to requests for technical assistance and advisory services during implementation.
+The joint effort from, and collaboration between, GRSF and the World Bank has led to the mainstreaming and scaling up of road safety in World Bank operations.

 GRSF’s impact on the World Bank’s Road Safety Portfolio has been substantial as highlighted by the facts that: